Silas Tracy Toncray

 1848-1851.
 Sold his business to Phinney & Mead in 1852 and returned to the

 E.J.
 Towle Mfg.
 Co.

 Seattle, WA 1938-1980

 Successor to the Joseph Mayer Co.
 Succeeded by West Earth, Inc. 1980-1985

-which in turn was succeeded by the Metal Arts Group in 1985 and is still in
+which in turn was succeeded by the Metal Arts Group in 1985-2014 and then

 A.F.
 Towle & Son Co.

 Founded by Anthony Francis Towle and his son

 Edward Bass Towle.
 Successor to Towle & Jones.